BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 CFG (Classifier-Free Guidance) is a technique used to enhance the alignment between the generated images and the textual prompts guiding the generation.
 This method operates by running the model in two modes during the inference: one mode uses the text input to direct the image creation, and the other does not.
 By comparing the outputs from these two modes, the model can be steered to produce results that more closely match the text.

 The effectiveness of CFG is controlled by a "guidance scale" or "guidance weight," which adjusts how strongly the text influences the image generation.
 Increasing this scale tends to produce images that are more relevant and detailed according to the prompt, but setting it too high might lead to artifacts or overly literal interpretations.
 This feature is particularly valuable in tasks where precise adherence to textual descriptions is critical.

-## Clip Skip

-Clip skip is technique that optimizes the image generation process by reducing the number of times the CLIP model evaluates the image's alignment with the text prompt during the diffusion steps.
-Since CLIP (Contrastive Language-Image Pre-training) evaluations can be computationally expensive, skipping some of these checks can significantly speed up the generation process while generally maintaining a satisfactory alignment between the generated image and the text description.

-The challenge with implementing "clip skip" effectively is to balance computational efficiency with image quality.
-By strategically choosing when to perform these evaluations, one can minimize resource usage without greatly compromising the fidelity of the image to the textual prompt.
-This approach is especially valuable in scenarios where quick generation is prioritized, or computational resources are limited.

 ## Latent Space and Latent Image